Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 What this path does not provide: automatic equivalence to direct brokerage shareholding, or unrestricted redistribution given the Regulation S boundary.
 The SEC framework supplies a recordkeeping backbone the SPV paths do not have, but it does not, by itself, collapse the distinction between a tokenized security distributed under Regulation S and a directly held share.

 The SIPC misunderstanding.
 None of these structures should be simplified into “SIPC protects the tokenholder.”
 SIPC may become relevant at the broker-dealer layer in some structures — but only if the relevant statutory conditions are met, and even then the tokenholder’s recovery path is not the same as holding a normal brokerage account directly.
-This is the most common misreading in public discussion of tokenized stocks, and it survives across all three issuer models because the token holder is one structural layer removed from the broker-dealer customer relationship that SIPC protects.
+This is the most common misreading in public discussion of tokenized stocks, and it survives across the issuer models because the token holder is one structural layer removed from the broker-dealer customer relationship that SIPC protects.
+(For bStocks, no SIPC-style protection is described at all — it is an ADGM-framework certificate, not a US broker-dealer customer relationship.)

 Shared limits.
-Each structure defines its recovery mechanism in advance through documents — prospectus, security agent appointments, control agreements, transfer agent registrations — rather than ex-post negotiation.
+Each of the three primary structures defines its recovery mechanism in advance through documents — prospectus, security agent appointments, control agreements, transfer agent registrations — rather than ex-post negotiation.
 Each depends on jurisdictional procedure (Jersey courts, BVI insolvency, US securities law) that takes time and produces outcomes shaped by document interpretation.
-Each carries unresolved operational risk: whether the agent can actually act when needed.
+Each carries unresolved operational risk: whether the agent can actually act when needed. bStocks share the first feature only partially — the recovery procedure is defined by the issuer’s documents, but those documents are less publicly detailed, and no independent enforcement agent is named.

 Infrastructure concentration.
-Alpaca Securities appears in the documented infrastructure discussed above: explicitly as a custodian for xStocks and Ondo, and in Dinari’s issuance and redemption flow.
-The form of involvement differs across issuers, but the claim chain remains issuer-specific while the underlying broker-dealer infrastructure is less diverse than the issuer labels suggest.
+Alpaca Securities appears in the documented infrastructure of the three primary issuers: explicitly as a custodian for xStocks and Ondo, and in Dinari’s issuance and redemption flow.
+The form of involvement differs across issuers, but the claim chain remains issuer-specific while the underlying broker-dealer infrastructure is less diverse than the issuer labels suggest. bStocks present a different concentration question — not the shared Alpaca layer (its custodian is not named in public materials, so it cannot be placed in that pattern), but concentration within the Binance group, where issuer, venue, and conversion broker are affiliated.

 The common feature is not guaranteed recovery.
 It is that each structure routes recovery through pre-defined legal and collateral arrangements.